lossphilipp/ESP32_Pedometer/doc/README.md

 # ESP32 Pedometer
 This project implements a pedometer using an ESP32 microcontroller.
-The pedometer reads data from an ICM-42688-P accelerometer via I2C, processes the data to detect steps, and displays the step count using an LED strip.
+The pedometer reads data from an ICM-42688-P accelerometer, processes the data to detect steps, and displays the step count using an LED strip.
 The project also includes button controls to switch modes and start/stop measurements.

+Per default the data is read via SPI, but there is also a (non-functional) implementation of I<sup>2</sup>C provided.
+To change this, the file `/components/ICM42688P/CMakeList.txt` has to be adjusted, by exchanging the value of "`SRCS`" from "`ICM42688P_SPI.c`" to "`ICM42688P_I2C.c`".

 ## Table of Contents
 * Features